fistfulofyen/Electric_field_of_point_changes/README.md

-# Electrical Field Simulation for a Point Charge in a Quadrant
+# Electrical Field Simulation for Point Charges

 This program simulates the electric field due to a point charge situated in a quadrant in the XY plane, while the X and Y axes are covered by an infinitely long grounded conductor.